CuriouslyCory/product-watcher/README.md

 # NodeJS based product watcher
 I bake a lot.
 Bread, pizza, more bread.
 These corona flour shortages have really put a cramp on my baking habits so instead of obsessivly mashing f5 on my favorite flour source, I built this simple watch script to check every 10 minutes and notify me via sms (a-la twilio) of any changes to the stock status.

+You could scrape html content with something like curl or wget, but that only gets the static content.
+To support content that may be dynamically or pulled in after domready I'm using puppeteer, a headless chromium implemenation to load and render the page before checking the dom for the content.

 ## Installation
 Clone this repository and npm install
 ```